DNA Ternary Full Adder: Results

-Due to the inherent limitations of biological experiments, multi-bit DNA adders face a core challenge during actual operation: as the number of consecutive carry bits increases, the quantity of the carry information strand progressively diminishes, leading to computational errors.
+{\textbf{Experimental Expansion of Digit Positions for the Multi-digit DNA Ternary Full Adder.} Due to the inherent limitations of biochemical experiments, multi-digit DNA adders face a core challenge during actual operation: as the number of consecutive carry digits increases, the quantity of the carry information strand progressively diminishes, leading to computational errors.
 This is the fundamental reason impacting the scalability of DNA adders.
-Our design addresses this challenge by decoupling the computation of the result bit from that of the carry.
+Our design addresses this challenge by decoupling the computation of the result digit from that of the carry.
 The CA strategy allows us to enhance the performance by adjusting the concentration ratios of the relevant components.
-In particular, reducing the concentration of \(GATE1_{ij}\) enables it to be more effectively bound by \(B_{in}\) (the carry generated from the previous bit), thereby minimizing signal leakage.
+In particular, reducing the concentration of GATE$1_{ij}$ enables it to be more effectively bound by B$_{in}$ (the carry generated from the previous digit), thereby minimizing signal leakage.